dataiku/dss-visual-edit/docs/sample-project-join-companies.md

 As you can see in the datasets above, comparing company names can work in some cases but not all (e.g. "TheFacebook" and "Meta").
 We set up a data editing webapp to have a human assign matches that the machine couldn't find.

 <iframe src="https://www.loom.com/embed/d28df84ca26b49a2a25f802c92cfbb5e" frameborder="0" webkitallowfullscreen="" mozallowfullscreen="" allowfullscreen="" style="height: 400px; width: 600px"></iframe>

+The special role of the `reviewed` column, which we saw in the 1st video when clicking on the "Update" button, isn't defined in the webapp settings but in the Flow that generates the `matches_uncertain` dataset.

 ### Flow